logto-io/docs/docs/docs/recipes/customize-sie/localized-language.md

 The Sign-in Experience i18n is a powerful tool that allows you to create and manage your own unique set of language options.

-Logto supports 8 different languages pre-defined from v1.0.0-beta.11.
+Logto supports [various languages](https://github.com/logto-io/logto/tree/master/packages/phrases-ui/src/locales) pre-defined.
 Now, 113 language tags are also included.
 You can make your own translation of the product's user interface and apply it in a different language.

 :::note
 Currently, this language setting only affects the Sign-in UI and has no bearing on the language used in the Admin Console.